oidc-sweden/specifications/swedish-oidc-profile.md

 Section 8 of \[[OpenID.Core](#openid-core)\] defines two Subject Identifier Types, `public` and `pairwise`.
 An OpenID Provider compliant with this profile MUST support the `public` type and SHOULD support the `pairwise` type.

-In order to avoid privacy violations an OpenID Provider MUST NOT use an end-user attribute that reveals personal information about the end-user as the value for `sub`, for example a Swedish personal identity number.
+In order to avoid privacy violations an OpenID Provider MUST NOT use an end-user attribute that reveals personal information about the end-user as the value for `sub`, for example a personal identity number.
 Even though this information may be available in other token claims, its release should be dependent on requested scopes (or claims) and not be revealed unless requested (and in some cases consented).

 <a name="the-exp-token-claim"></a>
 #### 3.2.1.2.
 The exp Token Claim